edgelesssys/contrast/docs/docs/architecture/attestation/overview.md

 # Attestation in Contrast

 Contrast uses remote attestation to ensure that each workload pod runs in a verifiable and trusted environment.
-Every pod is executed inside a Confidential Virtual Machine (CVM), and its identity and configuration are verified at launch using hardware-based attestation.
+Every pod is executed inside a Confidential Virtual Machine (CVM), and its integrity and configuration are verified at launch using hardware-based attestation.

-This process builds on Remote Attestation Procedures (RATS) as described in [RFC 9334](https://www.rfc-editor.org/rfc/rfc9334.html), but is tailored specifically for Kubernetes and the Contrast architecture.
+The attestation process builds on Remote Attestation Procedures (RATS) as described in [RFC 9334](https://www.rfc-editor.org/rfc/rfc9334.html), but is tailored specifically for Kubernetes and the Contrast architecture.

 ## Attestation roles in Contrast